 US 1 is a 4 to 6-lane divided north-south facility with varying lane widths from 11 to 12 feet.
 South of Palm Drive, curb and gutter and sidewalk are provided along both sides of the roadway.
 North of Palm Drive outside 10-foot shoulders (4 feet paved) are provided.
 No sidewalks are provided north along US 1 between Palm Drive and Davis Parkway.
-US 1 will become a SIS facility and ownership will be transferred to FDOT as part of the SR 997 (Krome Avenue) Truck By-Pass PD&E Study.
-South of Florida's Turnpike, US 1 remains an FDOT SHS and SIS, as well as a STRAHNET facility for the Department of Defense.
+US 1 will become a SIS facility and ownership will be transferred to FDOT as part of the SR 997 (Krome Avenue) Truck By-Pass

-Draft State Environmental Impact Report FPID 439545-1-22-01 Turnpike Extension (SR 821) Widening PD&E Study from US 1 (South of Palm Drive) to Campbell Drive
+State Environmental Impact Report FPID 439545-1-22-01 Turnpike Extension (SR 821) Widening PD&E Study from US 1 (South of Palm Drive) to Campbell Drive